In short, it’s better for business.

 2. Rapid coverage expansion

-Argyle’s platform is built to easily map and integrate new payroll integrations, allowing us to rapidly expand our coverage.
+Argyle’s platform is built to easily map and integrate new payroll integrations, allowing us to rapidly expand our coverage of information collecting.

 That’s why we have two to three times the coverage of non-permissioned platforms—or 65 to 70% of employers, compared to the 25 to 30% seen by non-permissioned sources—and why our reach is growing exponentially.
 Over the past year, we’ve doubled our coverage, and we’re still gaining steam.